kamlesh577/Text-summation-using-NLP/README.md

 # Text-summation-using-NLP
-This repository uses NLP to summarize a article into 100 words
+This repository uses NLP to summarize a article into 100 words.